 Finally, flat cycling shoes usually display a skate-inspired aesthetic.
 They do not have holes in their soles and instead have a regular sneaker sole look.
 However, their outsoles are characterized by excellent traction to help keep the foot planted on the bike while pedaling.
 Flat bike shoes are usually seen on MTB shoes and casual/commuter bike shoes.

-Different varieties of bike shoes
+Different types of men's and women's bike shoes

 Cycling involves a variety of activities and disciplines, and for each type, a particular design of cycling shoes is recommended.
 Read on to find out more.

 Cycling on paved roads entails smooth, long rides with some downward slopes and climbs.
 Moreover, some of the most popular cycling competitions are held on smooth pavement.
 With this in mind, road bike shoes employ the stiffest soles compared to other types of cycling.
 This allows ultimate energy transfer but isn’t recommended for prolonged use off-bike.

 Moreover, since mounting off the bike isn’t often done in road cycling, this footwear has smooth soles with rubber pads to aid in those short times you need to stand or walk.